Homeostatic Soil Organisms

 Since the human body is a whole system working together, if one part is out of balance, it throws a curve ball to the rest of the system.

 I have no relationship with the following companies but have tried both of them.
-(I regularly switch my probiotic supplement to make sure I get a wide range of bacteria along with consuming fermented foods , such as, raw sauerkraut.)
+(I regularly switch my probiotic supplement to make sure I get a wide range of strains.
+I also regularly consume fermented foods , such as, raw sauerkraut.)

 Two such companies are: